georgekhananaev/PyNextStack/README.md

 Username: root
 Password: bringthemhome
 ```
 In the demo version, ChatGPT won't function as it's not connected to the API.
-Additionally, I've disabled the ability to edit SMTP settings.
-You can test the "forgot password" button with my own SMTP settings, just register an user first.
+Additionally, you can modify the SMTP settings to suit your needs in order to test the forgot-password functionality.
 ## Overview

 PyNextStack is a full-stack system utilizing FastAPI with asynchronous capabilities on the backend and Next.js for the frontend showcases the robustness of Python in server-side development.
 This architecture provides a scalable, efficient solution that leverages FastAPI's high performance and ease of use for creating APIs, alongside Next.js for a reactive and server-side rendered user interface.
 The asynchronous nature of the backend ensures non-blocking operation, enhancing the system's ability to handle high volumes of requests simultaneously, which is ideal for real-time applications.
 This combination offers a modern, full-stack framework that is both powerful and developer-friendly, demonstrating the versatility of Python in web development.